Gudradain/spirit-island-template/_docs/adversary.md

 # Adversary

 The fastest way to get started is to start from the example template in the folder adversary/example.
+The adversary quick template should be fairly self explanatory.
+Icon shortcuts (such as {dahan} or {presence}) are available for use.
+See [here](board_front.md#general-icons) for details.

 ### Custom HTML Tag